 - Local Transportation

-Group will meet at 9:00 AM for introductory lecture before hitting the streets.
+Group will meet for introductory lecture before hitting the streets.

 Each participant will receive a booklet that covers the information given during the opening talk.
 Participants should be prepared for extensive walking, so lease bring proper shoes.
-We will also take an occasional subway ride to various locations (locations are subject to change based upon events, weather, or photographic opportunities).
-At around 12:00 the group will then break for lunch together where photos can be reviewed, and questions answered.
+We may also take an occasional subway ride to various locations (locations are subject to change based upon events, weather, or photographic opportunities).

 1. A camera: You can bring any type of camera that you wish.
 I recommend using a 28mm and a 50mm prime lens.

 2. Good shoes and pants that can get dirty.